-- Annual Performance-based Cash Bonus Program: Since 2021 our annual performance-based cash bonus program has provided for independent weighting of corporate and individual achievement to calculate the bonus payout for our employees, including our named executive officers other than our chief executive officer and executive chair, whose bonuses are based solely on corporate achievement.
-For our named executive officers, corporate and individual performance is weighted as follows: - (i) chief executive officer and executive chair: 100% based on corporate performance - (ii) other named executive officers: 80% based on corporate performance, 20% based on individual performance.
+- Annual Performance-based Cash Bonus Program: Since 2021 our annual performance-based cash bonus program has provided for independent weighting of corporate and individual achievement to calculate the bonus payout for our employees, including our named executive officers other than our chief executive officer, whose bonus is based solely on corporate achievement.
+For our named executive officers, corporate and individual performance is weighted as follows: - (i) chief executive officer: 100% based on corporate performance - (ii) other named executive officers: 80% based on corporate performance, 20% based on individual performance.

-In February 2023, the Compensation Committee reviewed our performance against our corporate objectives, as well as each named executive officer's performance against their individual objectives, where applicable.
-Following this review, the Compensation Committee recommended, and our Board approved, that our corporate objectives were achieved at 92% of target.
-Taking into account the achievement of our corporate objectives and review of individual performance, our named executive officers received an average payout under the annual performance-based cash bonus program of 93% of target.
+In February 2024, the Compensation Committee reviewed our performance against our corporate objectives, as well as each named executive officer's performance against their individual objectives, where applicable.
+Following this review, the Compensation Committee recommended, and our Board approved, that our corporate objectives were achieved at 102% of target.
+Taking into account the achievement of our corporate objectives and review of individual performance, our named executive officers received an average payout under the annual performance-based cash bonus program of 102% of target.

-- PSUs retained as part of 2023 Executive Equity Award Program: In February 2023, our Compensation Committee approved our 2023 executive equity program mix under which for each individual the annual equity-based compensation awarded to our senior officers, including our chief executive officer, was: - (i) 25% in the form of performance-based restricted stock unit ("PSU") awards that vest only upon achievement by February 2026 of certain research and development milestones applicable to all senior officers, and a minimum one-year vesting period from each individual's grant date; - (ii) 25% in the form of time-based restricted stock unit ("RSU") awards; and - (iii) 50% in the form of time-based vesting stock options.
+- PSUs retained as part of 2024 Executive Equity Award Program: In February 2024, our Compensation Committee approved our 2024 executive equity program mix under which for each individual the annual equity-based compensation awarded to our senior officers, including our chief executive officer, was: - (i) 25% in the form of performance-based restricted stock unit ("PSU") awards that vest only upon achievement by February 2027 of certain research and development milestones applicable to all senior officers, and a minimum one-year vesting period from each individual's grant date; - (ii) 25% in the form of time-based vesting restricted stock unit ("RSU") awards; and - (iii) 50% in the form of time-based vesting stock options